 In fact, it thrives in a pot or hanging basket as long as you can meet its need for sunlight.
 You'll give it even more blooming power if you can move your container outdoors for the summer.
 That's right -- you'll get the most flowers if you let these tropical beauties bask on your sunlit porch or patio.

 Big clusters of brightly colored bracts in pink, red, orange or purple cover the plant summer through fall.
-The papery bracts surround small, creamy white flowers.
+The papery bracts surround 3 small, creamy white flowers.
 Bracts are long-lasting, but the actual white flowers nestled in the bracts are short-lived.

 Those long, arching branches are covered with thorns, so be careful when handling them.
 They can cause skin irritation, too.
 It's a good idea to wear thick gloves when pruning or repotting this plant.